Baby I Like Your Style

 The only reason I call attention to this in this manner is because Kylie Minogue is one of those artists whose reputation and legacy precedes her to such an extent that it appears to blind everyone to the full extent of her appeal in 2018.
 She was indeed once one of the greatest forces in pop music, but even the tail end of her best days were almost a decade ago.
 She still looks and sounds great, but she's also a 50-year-old woman with a 30 year legacy of performing.
 Capable of making men of a certain age, both hetero and homosexual, fangirl like crazy for sure.
 But the kind of performer who can still cut it as a major chart act 30 years after she first debuted and with the musical landscape changed forever?
 Sorry, that really was never going to happen.

 Whilst on the subject of the rump of the sales market, its total volume hasn't dipped below the million mark again since that notable moment just before Christmas.
 But you still don't have to sell many copies to top the still-published old-fashioned sales table.
 The biggest seller this week was the Sigrid single, but even that only amounted to 16,083 copies.
-Meanwhile, streams edged their way above 93% of the overall singles market for the first time ever, edging the all-time record just that little bit higher.
+Meanwhile, streams edged their way above 93% of the overall singles market for the first time ever, nudging the all-time record just that little bit higher.